 Ensure the machine is placed to satisfy your ergonomic conditions in terms of table height and stability.
 The machine site shall be chosen so that the operator has a good overview and enough free surrounding space around the machine that allows handling of the workpiece without any restrictions.

-To reduce effects of vibration make sure the environment temperature is not too cold, the machine and accessories are well maintained and the workpiece size is suitable for this machine.
+To reduce effects of vibration, make sure the environment temperature is not too cold, the machine and accessories are well maintained and the workpiece size is suitable for this machine.

-Plug the saw into any household 50 Hz power source.
-Refer to the nameplate for voltage.
 Be sure the cord will not interfere with your work.